Samsh-Tabrej/VSDSquadron_FPGAMini/README.md

 - RGB LED for user-defined signaling
 - Onboard 3.3V and 1.2V power regulators, with the ability to supply 3.3V externally

+<br/>Further details about this FPGA can be known from its [datasheet](https://github.com/Samsh-Tabrej/VSDSquadron_FPGAMini/blob/main/Media/VSDSquadronFMDatasheet.pdf).

 # TASK-1
 ## 1. Understanding the Verilog Code<br/>
 The Verilog implementation is available in the GitHub repository at [LINK](https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v).
 This repository includes various projects designed for the VSDSquadron_FM board, leveraging open-source FPGA tools for development.
 It showcases how to drive RGB LEDs using an internal oscillator and a counter-based approach to generate the required control signals.